-Swiss Justice minister concerned about more Schengen border checks
+Swiss justice minister concerned about more Schengen checks

 The Swiss president, Viola Amherd, would like to seal a deal by the end of the year to update relations with the European Union.

-Brunner also acknowledged Switzerland’s position.
-“As a Schengen state, Switzerland plays an important role for the EU in the effective management of migration policy.
+Brunner also acknowledged Switzerland’s position as a Schengen state and said the country played “an important role for the EU in the effective management of migration.
 This management is necessary so that it is not perceived as a challenge but as an opportunity,” he said, according to the justice ministry press release.

 Migration and asylum pact

-Migration policy was also discussed.
-In particular, Jans emphasised the importance of the EU migration and asylum pact – the Swiss government also submitted its position on this to parliament on Friday.
-The pact is a milestone in the area of migration, and an opportunity to make migration management throughout Europe more efficient and sustainable, according to Jans.
+Jans also emphasised the importance of the EU’s migration and asylum pact – for which the Swiss government submitted its position to parliament on Friday.
+The pact is a milestone and an opportunity to make migration management throughout Europe more efficient and sustainable, according to Jans.

-Jans and Brunner also discussed the security situation in Syria and the protection of refugees from Ukraine.
-On these issues, it is in Switzerland’s interest to coordinate with the EU, as this could prevent secondary migration within the Schengen area, the justice ministry wrote.
+Jans and Brunner further discussed the security situation in Syria and the protection of refugees from Ukraine.
+On these issues, it is in Switzerland’s interest to coordinate with the EU, as this could prevent secondary migration within Schengen, the justice ministry wrote.

 Brunner has been the EU Commissioner for Internal Affairs and Migration since December 1, 2024.
-For Switzerland, as an associated Schengen state, close cooperation with the EU Commission is of great importance, particularly in the area of Schengen/Dublin.

-As justice minister, Jans also regularly attends the meetings of justice and home affairs ministers of the Schengen states.
+As justice minister, Jans regularly attends the meetings of justice and home affairs ministers of the Schengen member states.

 Adapted from German by DeepL/dos